drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

   - effectiveengineer
 ---

-The meeting lasted fifty minutes and ended early.
-The technical lead suspected the plan would leave the team maintaining a difficult integration for years, but described the complexity as manageable.
+The meeting lasted fifty minutes and ended early, even though the technical lead suspected the plan would leave the team maintaining a difficult integration for years and described the complexity as manageable.
 The product manager doubted that customers had asked for the capability, yet turned that concern into something to validate later.
 The VP thought the timeline was optimistic, but asked whether tighter milestones would make it work.

 The concerns were technically raised, but only as implementation details or follow-up work that could not affect the decision, so all three approved the plan.